nopSolutions/nopCommerce-Docs/en/getting-started/design-your-store/choose-and-install-a-theme.md

 contributors: git.exileDev, git.DmitriyKulagin
 ---

-# Installing a theme
+# Choose and install a theme

-After downloading a new theme which is in a zip file, extract the contents of your zip file and copy it in **"Themes" folder** like shown on the picture below:
+After downloading a new theme which is in a zip file, extract the contents of your zip file and copy it to the **Themes** folder like shown on the picture below:

 ![p1](_static/choose-and-install-a-theme/instal_theme1.jpg)

-1. Go to the admin section (`http://www.yourdomain.com/admin`).
-1. Go to **Configuration → Settings → General settings**.
+1. Go to **admin panel → Configuration → Settings → General settings**.

     ![p2](_static/choose-and-install-a-theme/instal_theme2.png)

-1. Select **New theme** from the **Default Store Theme** and click Save.
+1. Select your new theme in the **Default store theme** field and click **Save**.
 1. Go to the public store.
-You should be able to see the new theme on your website.
+You should be able to see the new theme applied to your store.